Taipo/pareto_security/readme.txt

 * Further work on filtering htaccess files
 * Lower the error log reports when PHP is being run by command line
 * Minimum PHP version now 7.4

-= 3.2.3
-* Further work on HTTP Headers shield
-* Fixed issue in ip hashing which will cause error notices on first install or update of PS

-= 3.2.2
-* Bugfix to new header shield

-= 3.2.1
-* Added hetrixtools to trusted user-agents
-* Further filtering to protect against arbitrary file uploads
-* New HTTP Headers shield added

-= 3.2.0
-* Fix Injection code to fix notice warnings
-* Update to cloud ip ranges
-* Improve the htaccess cleanup function

-= 3.1.9
-* Bugfix: Undefined variable bug _silent_mode un-initialised when Pareto Security is called from a non-Wordpress website.

-= 3.1.8
-* Test Pareto Security against Wordpress 6.0
-* Bugfix in the check_ip() function causing maximum execution timeouts

-= 3.1.7
-* Bugfix for updating of the admin ip function, and further compatibility with PHP 8.0

-= 3.1.6
-* Bugfix for safe domain list

-= 3.1.5
-* Added in additional safe spiders